fbpx Bulging & Herniated Disc Chiropractic Treatment Techniques

 Common symptoms relating to bulging or herniated discs:

 • Local or referred pain.
-Depending on the location of the herniated disc and whether or not it is pressing against a nerve root you may feel pain in the neck, mid-back, lower back, or sacrum that refers to a correlating extremity.
-For instance, if you have a herniation between your L4-L5 (low-back, lumbar region) then pain may refer to the buttocks, thigh, and calf.
+Depending on the location of the herniated disc, you may feel pain in the neck, mid-back, lower back, or sacrum.
+For instance, if you have a herniation between your L4-L5 (low-back, lumbar region) pain may refer to the buttocks, thigh, and calf.

 • Numbness or tingling.
 Due to irritation of the nerve, people with a herniated disc often have localized or referred numbness, tingling, and/or radiating pain.